Last reviewed: February 20, 2023

 A simple framework to deactivate users without removing access

 It’s also recommendable to combine it with the benefits of resolution’s SAML Single Sign-On app.
+This will for example allow deactivated users to sign in seamlessly as soon as they try to access Jira again.

 First, sort users in 5 buckets depending on their activity: